Rankin-Cohen brackets for orthogonal Lie algebras and bilinear conformally invariant differential operators: Application - the classification of bilinear conformally equivariant differential operators on line bundles

-where ${\fam2 U}_l(gr(T_xM))$ is the subspace of homogeneity $k$-elements in the universal enveloping algebra of the associated graded $gr(T_xM)$.
+where ${\fam2 U}_l(gr(T_xM))$ is the subspace of homogeneity at most $l$ elements in the universal enveloping algebra of the associated graded algebra $gr(T_xM)$.
 A bilinear differential pairing between sections of the bundle ${\fam2 V}$ and sections of the bundle ${\fam2 W}$ to sections of the bundle ${\fam2 Y}$ is a vector bundle homomorphism